bioinformaticsdotca/GenEpi_2018/module6/module6.md

 ### Demonstration:

 * Filter host reads with KAT
-* Run Kraken with mini kraken database from RefSeq
+* Run Kraken with small bacteria and viral database
 * Generate text and graphic reports with Kraken and Krona

 ---